Black-billed cuckoo: Taxonomy

-The black-billed cuckoo was originally placed in genus Cuculus.
+The black-billed cuckoo was originally placed in the genus Cuculus.
 This genus comprises Old World cuckoos that are all obligate brood parasites.
-Upon further genetic testing, it was placed into genus Coccyzus that comprises nine species of New World cuckoos.
+Upon further genetic testing, it was placed into the genus Coccyzus that comprises nine species of New World cuckoos.
 The black-billed and yellow-billed cuckoos are the only two that migrate into North America while the other seven are permanent residents of either Central or South America.
 Even though these two cuckoos overlap in range, they are not sister taxa.
 This suggests that the two species invaded North America separately.
-Although family Cuculidae is monophyletic, the genus Coccyzus was found to be polyphyletic.
+Although the family Cuculidae is monophyletic, the genus Coccyzus was found to be polyphyletic.

 Conservation

 Although the black-billed cuckoo is classified as Least Concern (LN) on the IUCN red list, its population is still on the decline.
 It faces many of the same challenges as many other North American songbirds.
 Pesticides are having a large effect on them because the chemicals are depleting their food resources.
 Other threats include the loss of habitat, especially in their wintering tropical habitats, as well as urbanization.
 As with other migratory birds, they frequently encounter large buildings on their migratory routes which they may collide with, resulting in death.